Zatvobor/couch_normalizer/README.md

         end
       end

+All you need to do, just to submit a POST request:

+    curl -v -XPOST -H"Content-Type: application/json" http://127.0.0.1:5984/db/_normalize
+    => {"ok":"Normalization process has been started (<0.174.0>)."}

+As a result, a `Couch Normalizer` starts internal iterator for `db` database and tries to apply each document to `1-example-scenario` scenario.

-In short, `CouchNormalizer.Registry.acquire/2` accepts scenario `title` and `callback` function which will be applied for each document inside your DB.
-Whether `callback` returns `{:update, body}` where `body` is a updated document, then `Couch Normalizer` will update this document immediately.
+In short, `CouchNormalizer.Registry.acquire/2` accepts scenario `title` and `callback` function which will be applied for each document inside your CouchDB.
+Whether `callback` returns `{:update, body}`, then `Couch Normalizer` will update this document immediately.

 Each normalized document has a special `rev_history_` field which contains recent normalization info:

       "rev_history_" => {"title" => "1-example-scenario", "normpos" => 1}

 Actually, `normpos` is a anchor and means that some document meets some scenario.
 So, for further normalization only 'user' documents without `"normpos" => 1` will be processed and updated.

+All further migrations should be called as `2-...`, `3-...`.
+In case when `Couch Normalizer` processes a document which hasn't yet a `normpos`, then processing engine will try to apply a document form the `1-...` to `X-...`.

 Check more advanced examples: